-Android 3.2 begins hitting WiFi Motorola XOOMs, LTE module for Verizon XOOM passes FCCAlex Wagner - Senior News Editor
+Android 3.2 begins hitting WiFi Motorola XOOMs, LTE module for Verizon XOOM passes FCCAlex Wagner - Deputy Managing Editor, News Desk

 If you're the proud owner of a WiFi Motorola XOOM, you may want to hit up the System Update portion of your beloved tablet.
 There are reports flying in showing that Android 3.2 has been making its way to some WiFi-only XOOMs in the wild.
 Not only does the update finally bring SD card support to the XOOM, but it also includes a nifty option to zoom or stretch an app to make it a little more tablet-friendly.
 Stretch mode will stretch out an app's layout, while zooming in on an app will leave the layout as is but stretch everything to fill your display.
 That might make the app in question look a bit more like it was built specifically for a tablet, but it will be somewhat pixelated.
 It's also worth a quick mention that, as of now, it looks like only the WiFi XOOMs are getting the 3.2 update.